cmdelcarmen/-mastermind-hack-day-Public/index.md

   - ``String.valueOf()`` -> Casting to a variable to a string
   - ``.substring(<range>)`` -> Getting a specific index of a string withing a range
   - ``.charAt(<index>)`` -> Getting a number at a specific index of an integer
-  - A resemblance to C, which made me able to pick it up faster.
+* A resemblance to C, which made me able to pick it up faster.

-### ○ Contributors and languages used:
+* Objects

-* Caroline Del Carmen C14 Github: cmdelcarmen - Java 14
+### By Caroline Del Carmen.
+Java level: Beginner, first time using Java.